 After checking-out, we found that the pools at both Riverside and the French Quarter have changing rooms, showers, and lockers.
 The showers even had shampoo and soap.
 The lockers rented for a quarter for the entire day.
-We were able to take a swim, change, and ride the boat to Downtown Disney for our last day there.
+We were able to take a swim, change, and ride the boat to Disney Springs for our last day there.

 South Depot Platforms - read the signs posted on the outside front center roof overhang of each platform.
 They tell you which buses stop at which platform.
 We saw many confused people waiting at the wrong platform for the bus they wanted.
 The signs hanging from the inside end of overhang can be confusing - they tell you what buses stop at the OTHER platform.